HarveyCR/shool_project/README.md

 /ban 3600s Message

-To ban user for a certain period of time:
+To see personal statistics for a group:

 /status

 For a full list of moderation commands, type:

 /help
-To list all commands:

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please create an issue or submit a pull request.
 License